openstack/contributor-guide/doc/source/contributing/organization-guide.rst

 ~~~~~~~~~~~

 There are browser based IRC services, like irccloud, that will keep users
-connected and use the standard HTTPS (443/tcp)
+connected and use the standard HTTPS (443/tcp).

+If connectivity to certain ports are locked down or are a problem,
+a socks server can be used to provide access.

 Email Consideration
 ^^^^^^^^^^^^^^^^^^^

 * Ability to receive E-mail from and send E-mail to addresses at
   lists.openstack.org (mailing lists)

   * Mailing list can be high traffic, consider permitting use of external mail
-    services to handle the intake from community mailing lists
+    services to handle the intake from community mailing lists.

 * Consider an exception for standard email footers on emails being sent to the
   community mailing lists